Los Angeles, CA

-This geometrically complex structure will house three occupied levels, two mezzanines, an indoor atrium, a roof garden and a double-height event space.
+This geometrically complex structure houses three occupied levels, two mezzanines, an indoor atrium, a roof garden and a double-height event space.
 The exterior envelope is askew, with one vertical and three sloping walls, which demands unique structural elements and high-end interior finishes with tight construction tolerances.
-Use of a tiered scaffolding configuration will minimize the overhead angle for workers during construction and also help with on-center spacing.
-Custom-engineered framing attachments will allow for inter-story drift and minimize visual impacts, to compensate for the movement in the building that can arise from double-height elevations.
+Custom-engineered framing attachments allowed for inter-story drift and minimized visual impacts, to compensate for the movement in the building that arose from double-height elevations.

 The façade’s elaborate rain screen system features hexagonal panels, windows, flashing and sheeting.
-The team is investigating the most efficient waterproofing options for a non-vertical structure.
+The team investigated the most efficient waterproofing options for a non-vertical structure.

-The team dedicated extensive precon analysis to security logistics for the neighboring, occupied school and synagogue, such as live scanning, badges and creating a separate entrance and exit for construction personnel.
-To compensate for the site stretching to the property line and attendant sequencing constraints (e.g. not being able to put a crane on Wilshire Boulevard), the team has come up with creative solutions for timing trades like steel, which require an elaborate and large setup to execute.
+The team dedicated extensive preconstruction analysis to security logistics for the neighboring, occupied school and synagogue, such as live scanning, badges and creating a separate entrance and exit for construction personnel.
+To compensate for the site stretching to the property line and attendant sequencing constraints (e.g. not being able to put a crane on Wilshire Boulevard), the team came up with creative solutions for timing trades like steel, which required an elaborate and large setup to execute.